Multi-vendor getting started for admin

 This article covers:

-- The steps that need to be taken by an X-Cart store administrator to launch a multivendor store/online marketplace.
-See Steps to launch a multivendor X-Cart-based marketplace
+- Steps to launch a multivendor X-Cart-based marketplace - The steps that need to be taken by an X-Cart store administrator to launch a multivendor store/online marketplace.

 In this manual, by “administrator” we mean the store owner/storefront operator or an agent acting on their behalf and represented by an X-Cart store user with the access level “Administrator” and the role “Administrator”.